 Mr. Brass served as a Trustee of the New Jersey State Bar Association, from 2008 to 2014; and, served as the New Jersey State Bar Association's representative on the New Jersey Supreme Court Committee on Model Criminal Jury Charges from 2011-2013.
-Mr. Brass, presently, is the Chair of the Senior Lawyers Special Committee; and, is a member of the State Bar Judicial Administration Committee and is a member of the the New Jersey Institute for Continuing Legal Education Advisory Committee.
+Mr. Brass, presently, is the Chair of the Senior Lawyers Special Committee; and, is a member of the State Bar Judicial Administration Committee and the the New Jersey Institute for Continuing Legal Education Advisory Committee.
 Mr. Brass is a Past Chair of the State Bar Criminal Law Section; and, served as the Trustee Liaison to the Criminal Law Section and the Anti-Trust Section, from 2008 to 2014.
 Mr. Brass has served as the Chair of the Ad Hoc Committee on the Prosecutors Study Commission.

 Mr. Brass serves on the New Jersey Supreme Court District V-C Fee Arbitration Committee.